 Passionate about Progress

 We are developing the investigational therapy Haduvio™ (nalbuphine ER) to treat serious neurologically mediated conditions by targeting the central and peripheral nervous systems.

 Haduvio™ is an oral, extended-release formulation of nalbuphine.
 The approved injectable formulation has a long history of efficacy and safety, having been approved for more than 40 years in the United States and Europe for relief of moderate to severe pain in the hospital setting.
 Our novel oral formulation has the potential to unlock new market opportunities and significantly improve the quality of life of patients who currently have few treatment options.

 We are developing the investigational therapy Haduvio™ for the treatment of chronic pruritus, chronic cough in patients with idiopathic pulmonary fibrosis (IPF), and levodopa-induced dyskinesia (LID) in patients with Parkinson’s disease.
 These conditions share a common pathophysiology that is mediated through opioid receptors in the central and peripheral nervous systems.
-Our pivotal Phase 2b/3 clinical trial of Haduvio™ (PRISM) is currently enrolling patients with severe pruritus associated with prurigo nodularis (PN).
+We are conducting a Phase 2b/3 clinical trial of Haduvio™ (PRISM) for the treatment of chronic pruritus associated with prurigo nodularis (PN).
 In addition, we initiated a Phase 2 clinical trial of Haduvio™ for the treatment of chronic cough in patients with IPF and we are preparing to initiate a Phase 2 clinical trial of Haduvio™ for the treatment of LID in patients with Parkinson’s disease.

 Board of Directors